kiaraahuja/flight-analysis/ReadMe.md

 Make sure you have the following installed on your system:

-- Scala (installation instructions)
+- Scala
-- Java Development Kit (JDK) 8 or higher (installation instructions)
+- Java Development Kit (JDK) 8 or higher

 ### Instructions
 1. Clone this repository to your local machine